Bon Secour, Alabama: History

-Bon Secour is characterized by a coastal, Southern Gothic scenery with huge water oak trees covered in Spanish moss, great blue herons, brown pelicans, ever present bottle-nosed dolphin pods and the potent smell of salty gulf waters everywhere.
+Bon Secour is characterized by a coastal, Southern Gothic scenery with huge water oak trees covered in Spanish moss, great blue herons, brown pelicans, bottle-nosed dolphin pods and the smell of salty gulf waters.
 The local commercial fisherman that make their living from the Gulf are no less salty but also friendly.
-Other than the relatively small, family owned, seafood processing plants, Bon Secour is primarily made up of many rural neighborhoods, most of which enjoy beautiful vistas of the Bon Secour River and Bon Secour Bay.
-Brown Pelicans are everywhere and locals often see alligators from time to time, plying the waters of the estuarial system from the head waters of the Bon Secour River to the bay.
+Other than the relatively small, family owned, seafood processing plants, Bon Secour is primarily made up of many rural neighborhoods, some of which have views of the Bon Secour River and Bon Secour Bay.
+Brown Pelicans are everywhere and locals sometimes see alligators, plying the waters of the estuarial system from the head waters of the Bon Secour River to the bay.
 One can see baby bottle-nosed dolphins playing near the mouth of the river at any time.
-In Bon Secour one can catch bass, bream, fresh-water catfish, then travel a few miles down river, to the bay and catch all manner of salt water fish, shrimp, and oysters in the same day.

 Homes in the Bon Secour area are some of the oldest along the eastern Alabama Gulf Coast.
-With the arrival of the current development boom, post Hurricane Ivan, property/houses in the area range anywhere from US$100,000 dollars for an older, inland house, to over several million dollars for a brand new mansion on the Bon Secour River banks or Bon Secour Bay.
+With the arrival of the current development boom, post Hurricane Ivan, property/houses in the area range anywhere from US$100,000 for an older, inland house, to over several million dollars for a brand new mansion on the Bon Secour River banks or Bon Secour Bay.
 New, affluent, gated communities are growing.
 Those with the financial resources can purchase pristine, unadulterated land with million-dollar views of a wonderful ecosystem, complete with access to Mobile Bay, the Intracoastal Waterway, and the maritime travel opportunities that such waterways provide.
 All that is needed is a yacht and the means to travel anywhere the Intracoastal waterway extends.
 One can go from their own dock in Bon Secour, Alabama to Ft.
 Lauderdale, Florida by water.
 Boaters can circumnavigate the island or even pursue a trans-Gulf crossing, with a big enough vessel and enough seamanship experience for the voyage.
 Some local vessels have been known to travel from the Alabama Gulf Coast, across the Gulf of Mexico and Bay of Campeche to Cozumel (Mexico), Playa del Carmen, Cancún, etc.